 Unilever is one of the world’s leading suppliers of food, home care, personal care and refreshment products with sales in over 190 countries and reaching 2.5 billion consumers a day.
 It has 169,000 employees and generated sales of €52.7 billion in 2016.
 Over half (57%) of the company’s footprint is in developing and emerging markets.
 Unilever has more than 400 brands found in homes around the world, including Persil, Dove, Knorr, Domestos, Hellmann’s, Lipton, Wall’s, PG Tips, Ben & Jerry’s, Magnum and Lynx.

-Unilever’s Sustainable Living Plan commits to: helping more than a billion people take action to improve their health and well-being by 2020; halving the environmental impact of our products by 2030; and enhancing the livelihoods of millions of people by 2020.
+Unilever’s Sustainable Living Plan commits to helping more than a billion people take action to improve their health and well-being by 2020; halving the environmental impact of its products by 2030; and enhancing the livelihoods of millions of people by 2020.

 Click on Direct, IFFIm, AMC or Matching Fund in the above key to toggle their data on the graph, click again to show the data